kcao1199/Cao_Robertson-MADA-Project/data/raw-data/README.md

+# Raw Data Folder
 This folder contains the original data (DAT file) downloaded from the NIS Teen Vax website and the CSV written from the original data.
+It also contains the codebook, entitled 'NIS-TEEN-PUF22-CODEBOOK.pdf'.

 The data contains the variables described below: